toBeOfUse/selfdiscovery/content/notes/natural-numbers.md

 ---
 title: Floating Point Numbers Aren't the Problem, They're the Solution
 subtitle: The real reason you should use whole numbers for prices
-date: 2024-08-31
+# date: 2024-08-31
 ---

 There's a lot of superstition and folklore around floating-point numbers in computer science, plausibly due to occult-sounding terms like "mantissa" and "significand."
 "Floating-point math is imprecise," people will say.
 But the "floating-point" part gets way too much emphasis.
 "Math is imprecise" is a better way to put it.
-The poor floating-point number is merely misunderstood.
+The poor floating-point number is just chronically misunderstood.

 ## "Floating-point math" is just normal math